 Take the time to learn the software you’re using.
 Whether that’s Zoom, Microsoft Teams, Google Meet or Slack… It’s important to know the basics like ‘how do I share my screen?’, ‘how do I record?’ or ‘how do I mute all participants?’.

-Hopefully, you’ve found these tips useful and they’ll bring you some success as we continue to adapt to working from home for the foreseeable future.
+Hopefully, you’ve found these tips to improve video presentations useful and they’ll bring you some success as we continue to adapt to working from home for the foreseeable future.
 For other information relating to working from home and returning to work post-pandemic, check out our Future of Work module.